 Learn how to peel and cut butternut squash with these easy tips and tricks.
-Ditch the pricey pre-cut squash and make perfectly cubed butternut squash in no time!
+Ditch the pricey pre-cut version and make perfectly cubed butternut squash in no time!

 Fall is here and that means cooking with all of the fresh fruits and vegetables that are in season.
 First up on the list?
 Butternut squash!
-It’s one of the best vegetables to roast in the fall and winter!
+It’s one of the best vegetables to roast or make into my recipe for butternut squash soup in the fall and winter!

-And while cutting butternut squash may seem difficult, it’s actually pretty simple.
-This method is by far the easiest way and will leave you with perfected cubed butternut squash in no time!
+And while cutting this delicious vegetable may seem difficult, it’s actually pretty simple.
+This method is by far the easiest way and will leave you with perfectly sized cubes in no time!

-So ditch the pricey pre-cut squash and learn how to cut butternut squash the easy (and less expensive) way!
+So ditch the pricey pre-cut cubes and learn how to cut your own the easy (and less expensive) way!

 This is my #1 trick to make cutting butternut squash easier!
-Before you begin cutting, pierce the squash several times with a knife or fork.
-Then place the whole squash in the microwave for 2-3 minutes.
+Before you begin cutting, pierce it several times with a knife or fork.
+Then place the whole thing in the microwave for 2-3 minutes.

-This helps to slightly tenderize the squash and loosen up the skin a bit, resulting in an easier cutting and peeling process.
+This helps to slightly tenderize it and loosen up the skin a bit, resulting in an easier cutting and peeling process.

-After it has been microwaved, the next step is peeling butternut squash.
-Because butternut squash skin is on the tougher side, you don’t want to leave it on.
-Peel the squash with a potato peeler until all skin is removed.
+After it has been microwaved, the next step is peeling.
+Because the skin is on the tougher side, you don’t want to leave it on.
+Peel the exterior with a potato peeler until all skin is removed.

 Step 3: Cut off ends and remove seeds

-Next, slice the 2 ends off of the squash.
-Butternut squash are thick and dense, so make sure to use a sharp knife.
+Next, slice the 2 ends off.
+This is a thick and dense veggie, so make sure to use a sharp knife.
 Remove the seeds with a spoon and wash the squash.

 Step 4: Slice and cut into cubes

-Then slice the butternut squash in half vertically down the middle.
+Then slice in half vertically down the middle.
 Then cut in half again.
-Working one section at a time, slice each of the butternut squash pieces in horizontal lines (similar to picture below).
+Working one section at a time, slice each of the pieces in horizontal lines (similar to picture below).
 Then slice into about 1″ cubes.

-You can roast in slices if you’d like, but I prefer to roast cubed butternut squash because they get crispier.
+You can roast in slices if you’d like, but I prefer to roast in cubes because they get crispier.

 From side dishes to salads and everything in between – there are plenty of ways to use this delicious fall vegetable!